24 Things to Do in Dallas—The Ultimate Guide

 2. Reunion Tower

-• Tickets: Approximately $19 to $24 per person
+• Tickets: About $19 to $24 per person for tickets

 • Map It: Reunion Tower Location